afdezl/ansible-config/README.md

 $ make install
 ```

-The repo contains both an `ansible.cfg` and `hosts` file that can be used insted of the default files in `/etc/ansible/`.
+The repo contains both an `ansible.cfg` and `hosts` file that can be used instead of the default files in `/etc/ansible/`.

 These can be replaced by symlinking them.